Papers in preparation

 Economic growth and the political economics of crises

 - [UPDATED] Holding on?
 Ethnic divisions, political institutions and the duration of economic declines (with K. Thomsson), submitted.

 - [UPDATED] Do weak institutions prolong crises?
 On the identification, characteristics, and duration of declines during economic slumps (with D. de Crombrugghe and A. Szirmai), R&R, World Bank Economic Review.

 - The dynamics of stagnation (with D. de Crombrugghe and A. Szirmai), Macroeconomic Dynamics, Vol. 20(8).

 Development economics: poverty and inequality

-- [NEW] Poverty accounting: A fractional response approach to poverty decomposition (with D. de Crombrugghe and A. Szirmai), submitted.
+- [UPDATED] Poverty accounting: A fractional response approach to the decomposition and prediction of poverty rates (with D. de Crombrugghe and A. Szirmai), R&R, European Economic Review.